Space Test Program's Standard Interface Vehicle

 STPSat-3, the second STP-SIV spacecraft was built in only 47 days.
 Construction of the STPSat-3 platform was completed before the final payloads had been selected, demonstrating the flexibility of the hardware.
 Payloads for STPSat-3 include:

 - iMESA-R (Integrated Miniaturized Electrostatic Analyzer Reflight), a U.S. Air Force Academy mission designed to measure plasma densities and energies

 - J-CORE (Joint Component Research), a space phenomenology mission sponsored by the Air Force Research Laboratory (AFRL) /EO Countermeasures Technology Branch (RYMW) & Army Space and Missile Defense Commance (SMDC)

 - SSU (Strip Sensor Unit), an AFRL Directed Energy (RD) experiment to provide risk reduction through on-orbit testing and operation of a sensor assembly

 - SWATS (Small Wind and Temperature Spectrometer), a Naval Research Laboratory (NRL) mission to provide in-situ measurements of the neutral and plasma environment to characterize the Earth’s ionosphere and thermosphere

 - TCTE (TSI Calibration Transfer Experiment) , a NASA/NOAA mission to collect high accuracy, high precision measurements of Total Solar Irradiance to monitor changes in solar irradiance incident at the top the Earth’s atmosphere with TCTE instrument provided by the Laboratory for Atmospheric and Space Physics

-STPSat-3 is expected to launch in 2013 on a Minotaur I from Wallops Island, VA.
+STPSat-3 successfully launched Nov.
+19, 2013 on a Minotaur I from Wallops Island, VA.